 But push-button deploys are different.
 In this case, you create the release (which can be done from a build results screen or from within a deployment project), give it a name, and select the build to pull artifacts from.
 With the release in hand, you can now deploy it to any environment – even straight to production, if that's what you really need to do.
 Teams that use the approach typically create several releases (release candidates, really) before ultimately giving one the stamp of approval and sending it further through the pipeline.

 When it's time to promote the release to the next environment, head to the all deployment projects screen, where you'll see all your deployment projects (duh) and all the environments associated with each project.
-Click the deploy icon next to your target environment, and walk through the deployment preview wizard, selecting the option to deploy an existing release as described (in much greater detail) here.
+Click the deploy icon next to your target environment, and walk through the deployment preview wizard, selecting the option to deploy an existing release (as described in much greater detail in the link).

 Shipping updates to supported versions